tomsaleeba/js-string-literal-breaker/README.md

   1. set as your `formatprg` with `:set fp=/path/to/this/repo/jsslb.js`
   1. select your long literals (can be multiple lines) in visual mode
   1. use `gq` to send those lines to this formatter
+  1. revert setting the `formatprg` option as this script can't handle anything else
   1. profit

+There is a vim script in this directory that you can source to make life easier.
+It binds a leader sequence so you can easily toggle the this formatter on and off.
+To use it, in vim just source the script `:source /path/to/this/repo/script.vim`.
+The default mapping is `<leader>j`.

 There's still a lot to do here.
 It doesn't even do the job it was designed for perfectly but on top of that, it also need to take the place of the built in